adigrateles/ChoiceScriptSavePluginExt/README.md

 **Import** takes data given by the user and parses it into save(s) that will appear in the drop-down menu.
 Clicking the 'Import' button will bring up a prompt with an empty text area; copy the text from your exported file and paste it into the text area.
 Press "OK" to convert the save(s) *(Note: Multiple saves can be pasted into the text area.
 Ensure each save is separated into their own line.)*.

 ### Delete All
 **Delete All** deletes all saves listed in the drop-down menu.
 Clicking the 'Delete All' button will bring up a prompt asking the user to confirm this action.
-Press "OK" to delete all saves. *(Note: Saves will not be retrievable after deletion.)*.
+Press "OK" to delete all saves *(Note: Saves will not be retrievable after deletion.)*.